dgerabagi/data-curation-environment/flattened_repo.md

 Development in the DCE is organized into **Cycles**.
 You have just completed the initial setup.

-### Your Next Steps (CRITICAL)
+### Your Next Steps

-To take full advantage of the DCE's features—especially the "Baseline" and "Restore" buttons for safe testing—you **must** initialize a Git repository for this project.

-**Do this now:**

-1. Open a terminal in your project's root directory (VS Code menu: `Terminal > New Terminal`).
-2. Run the following commands in order:

-    ```bash
-    # 1. Initialize the repository
-    git init

-    # 2. Create a .gitignore file to exclude DCE system files
-    # This is CRITICAL to prevent the extension from flashing/refreshing constantly.
-    echo ".vscode/" >> .gitignore
-    echo "node_modules/" >> .gitignore

-    # 3. Stage all current files
-    git add .

-    # 4. Create your first commit
-    git commit -m "Initial commit: DCE Project Setup"
-    ```

-3.  **Submit Your First Prompt:** The `prompt.md` file has been automatically generated for you.
-It contains your project plan and instructions.
-Copy its entire contents and paste it into your preferred AI chat interface (e.g., Google AI Studio, ChatGPT).
+1.  **Generate Responses:** The `prompt.md` file has been automatically opened for you.
+This file contains your project plan and instructions for the AI.
+Copy its entire contents and paste it into your preferred AI chat interface (like Google's AI Studio, ChatGPT, etc.).

-4.  **Review and Accept Responses:** Paste the AI's responses back into the "Resp 1", "Resp 2", etc. tabs in the Parallel Co-Pilot panel.
+2.  **Review and Accept:** Paste the AI's responses back into the "Resp 1", "Resp 2", etc. tabs in the Parallel Co-Pilot panel.
 The UI will guide you through parsing the responses, selecting the best one, and accepting its changes into your workspace.

+3.  **Baseline & Secure (Git Initialization):**
+    Once you have accepted your first set of files (Cycle 1), you should initialize your Git repository to enable the DCE's powerful testing features ("Baseline" and "Restore").

+    *   In the DCE panel, click the **"Baseline (Commit)"** button.
+    *   If your repository is not yet initialized, the DCE will prompt you to initialize it.
+    *   Click **"Initialize Repository"**.
+This will automatically run `git init` and create a `.gitignore` file that correctly excludes DCE system files (`.vscode/`), preventing UI issues.

+    This creates a safe "restore point" for your project.

-5.  **Repeat:** This completes a cycle.
+4.  **Repeat:** This completes a cycle.
 You then start the next cycle, building upon the newly accepted code and documentation.

+This structured, iterative process helps maintain project quality and ensures that both human and AI developers are always aligned with the project's goals.
 </file_artifact>

 <file path="src/Artifacts/A73.
 DCE - GitService Plan.md">